• Skip to primary navigation

 What's more, its non-stick nature means that it tends to require less oil when cooking - making meals healthier while being incredibly easy to clean up afterward.

-An added bonus is that this type of pan can also double as a roasting rack; simply turn it upside down and use it to elevate the food above the gravy or liquid while it cooks.
+An added bonus is that this type of pan can also double as a roasting rack; simply turn it upside down and use it to improve the food above the gravy or liquid while it cooks - or adapt similar pans from donut pan substitute ideas for baking.

 With all these benefits, a cast-iron pan is an essential item in any kitchen arsenal.